autrion/HeimdallRF/README.md

 ## 📜 License

-HeimdallRF is released under the **MIT License with Commons Clause**.
+HeimdallRF is released under a dual licensing scheme:

+- **Firmware (code, docs)** → MIT License with Commons Clause
-- ✅ Free to use, modify, learn from, and contribute.
+  - ✅ Free to use, modify, learn from, and contribute
+  - ❌ Commercial use, resale, or monetization is **not permitted** without explicit written permission from the author

+- **Hardware (schematics, PCB, CAD files)** → CERN OHL-S with Commons Clause
+  - ✅ Free to study, modify, share, and build upon
-- ❌ Commercial use, resale, or monetization is **not permitted** without explicit written permission from the author.
+  - ❌ Commercial use, resale, or monetization of the hardware is **not permitted** without explicit written permission from the author

 This ensures HeimdallRF remains open and hackable for the community, while protecting it from unauthorized commercial exploitation.